simondavies/docker-local/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See `LICENSE.md` for more information.